lhf552004/quiz-project/doc/meeting_notes/sprint3_apr14.md

 - Trang finished test for add quiz item, add implementation state doc, finished performance review and other docs
 - Yawen created User Module doc and regression test for homeRouter and serve.js
 - Neha done with her code task, and User Dashboard test.
 Working on finishing other docs.
-- Anton is finishing alt-architecture doc
+- Anton is finishing alt-architecture doc.
-- Sukrut will check Yawen's PR to merge
+- Sukrut will check Yawen's PR to merge and approve it.